Nutrition Internships in South Africa

 - Facilitating and playing educational activities and games with the children

-- Planting and maintaining a herb garden
+- Planting and maintaining a herb and vegetable garden

 - Preparing educational and promotional material